JuliaLang/www.julialang.org/jsoc/guidelines.md

   - Do you have the mathematical/scientific background for your project?
 Many of the Julialang projects have a significant portion that require technical expertise and applicants need to demonstrate their ability to handle the chosen project.
   - How should we contact you?
 Let us know your email address and GitHub  username.
   - Do you have a website or blog?
+  - Are you part of an underrepresented group in STEM?
+If so, please feel free to provide detail on this as we at the Julia Language are committed to promoting diversity and inclusion in our selection process.
   - Anything else you'd like to mention!
 * **Logistics.**
   - What other time commitments, such as summer courses, other jobs, planned vacations, etc., will you have over the summer?